ptichko/ptichko.github.io/_posts/2020-06-10-R-Function-To-Calculate-Summary-Statistics-By-Factors.md

 # R Function To Calculate Summary Statistics By Factors

 Recently, I created a function called group_by_summary_stats() that quickly calculates basic summary stats  (e.g., N, mean, median, SD, SE, and range) for a single dependent variable for each combination of factors.

-The function uses several functions from the dplyr library, specifically the group_by() and summarise() functions, so you'll need to ensure you've installed dplyr.
+**Note:** The function uses several functions from the dplyr library, specifically the group_by() and summarise() functions, so you'll need to ensure you've installed dplyr.
+You'll also need to have the stringr and tibble libraries installed.

 You can download the R function here <a href="/r/group_by_summary_stats.R" target="_blank"><i class="fa fa-file-text fa-md"></i></a> and load it into your R session using the source() function: